 We support and respect international norms relating to human rights including the International Bill of Human Rights stipulated by the United Nations on the basic human rights of all people, the ILO Declaration on Fundamental Principles and Rights at Work, and the Guiding Principles on Business and Human Rights.
 As a signatory to the United Nations Global Compact, the Company supports the ten basic principles of the Compact.
 The Mandom Group will comply with the laws of the nations and regions where we conduct our business activities.
+If laws or rules in the nations or regions conflict with the

-If laws or rules in the nations or regions conflict with the international principles on human rights, we will comply with the local laws while pursing methods of respecting the internationally accepted basic human rights principles.
+It laws or rules in the nations or regions conflict with the international principles on human rights, we will comply with the local laws while pursing methods of respecting the internationally accepted basic human rights principles.